Traveling in Bear Country

 How to Counter-balance (provided by Sequoia and Kings Canyon National Parks)

-Neighboring parks and forests may have diffrent food storage requirements.
-Visit the parks website for specific infomation.
+Neighboring parks and forests may have different food storage requirements.
+Visit the parks website for specific information.